Zelwaris/vitto/README.md

 It's a CLI tool which combines both yt-dlp and ffmpeg and simplifies their usage.

+### Prerequisites

+This tool requires you to have FFmpeg and yt-dlp installed.

 ### Developing

 Since the plan is to have it be a CLI tool, I've decided to use GraalVM to make a native binary.

 Simply run: `./mvnw -Pnative package` to create a binary.

+(You can still develop and use it the usual Java way)